 Chris is a selfless loving person.
 I often come home from a long day at work to a tidy house and a home cooked meal, usually after Chris has had his own full day of work.
-He can often be found throwing the tennis ball for the dog (her greatest joy!) even if he is exhausted himself.
+He can often be found throwing the tennis ball for the dog (her greatest joy!) or playing "chase" with our son even if he is exhausted himself.

 Chris can be shy and awkward sometimes, but put a kid in front of him and he’s suddenly a natural.
 Between dealing with his students and putting up with me, he has learned patience.
 Seeing him with our son has shown me that he can draw on all of his love, patience, and knowledge to help raise an incredible child.
 He has even faced his fear of bodily fluids and mastered the art of diaper changing.

 Chris has so much love to share.
 He has been an amazing and devoted father, and he will continue to be to any child that joins our family.